-Calibrating Print Heads
+Optimizing (Calibrating) Print Heads

 The condition of the print heads directly affects the quality of printed models.
-To maintain optimum printing, you should test the print heads and calibrate them to the best working configuration possible every 300 hours of printing.
-You should also calibrate print heads-
+To maintain optimum printing, test the print heads, and calibrate them to the best working configuration possible by running the Head Optimization wizard.
+This procedure takes about one hour to complete.